Skip to main content

 Recent and ongoing research:

 My current project engages with the intersections of coloniality, geography, and racialisation as read through aesthetic practices, archival traces, nonhuman creatures, and embodied experiences in postcolonial Delhi.
-It explores how performance and visual arts contend with the densely entangled processes of urbanisation, ecological crises, and sociopolitical environment, while navigating the dynamics of class, caste, gender, sexuality, and communal politics.
+It explores how performance and visual arts contend with the densely entangled processes of urbanisation, ecological crises, and sociopolitical environment, while navigating the dynamics of class, caste, gender, sexuality, and religion.
+A monograph on the topic is forthcoming.

 I have ongoing research on gender, performance, and pedagogies of refusal.
-With colleagues at the Women’s and Gender Studies Department, UWC, South Africa, I am part of multiple interdisciplinary projects in this area.
 Some of this work has been published as ‘Performing Refusal’ in Injury and Intimacy (Manchester: MUP, 2022; Delhi: Zubaan, 2023; Cape Town: Karavan, 2023); ‘Disobedient Women and Theatre Historiography in India’ in The Methuen Drama Handbook of Gender and Theatre (2024); co-edited book Pluriversal Conversations on Transnational FeminismsAnd Words Collide from a Place (2023), and ‘A manifesto to decentre theatre and performance studies’ (STP, 2021; The Performance Studies Reader 4th edition, 2025).

-My research has been enabled by fellowships and grants from the UK-India Education and Research Initiative; French National Research Agency (ANR); Mellon Foundation; German Academic Exchange Service (DAAD); Research England; Queen Mary Institute of Humanities and Social Sciences; among others.
+My research has been enabled by support from the UK-India Education and Research Initiative; French National Research Agency (ANR); Mellon Foundation; German Academic Exchange Service (DAAD); Research England; Queen Mary Institute of Humanities and Social Sciences; among others.

 Publications